Jan Sterling: Acting career

 As a teenager, she returned to the borough of Manhattan, and using variations of her given name, including "Jane Adriance" and "Jane Sterling", she began her acting career in 1938 by performing on Broadway as the character Chris Faringdon in Bachelor Born.
+For the summer of 1939, Sterling appeared in the summer stock cast at Elitch Theatre, the oldest Summer stock theater in the country, with Jane Wyatt appearing as the season's leading lady.

 She then appeared in a variety of other Broadway productions during the 1940s, such as When We Were Married, This Rock, and The Rugged Path.
-In 1947 she made her film debut in Tycoon, billed as Jane Darian.
+In 1947, she made her film debut in Tycoon, billed as Jane Darian.
 Ruth Gordon reportedly insisted she change her stage name, and they agreed upon Jan Sterling.
 She played a prominent supporting role in Johnny Belinda (1948).
 Alternating between films and television, Sterling appeared in several television anthology series during the 1950s, and played film roles in Caged (1950), Mystery Street (1950), Union Station (1950), The Mating Season (1951), Ace in the Hole (1951), Flesh and Fury (1952), The High and the Mighty (1954), Female on the Beach (1955), and High School Confidential (1958).
-Often cast as hard and determined characters, she played a more sympathetic character in Sky Full of Moon (1952).
-In 1950, she was cast as "Ruth" (the girlfriend of Deputy Roscoe, played by veteran western film star Roscoe Ates) on ABC's The Marshal of Gunsight Pass.
+Often cast as hard and determined characters, she played a sympathetic character in Sky Full of Moon (1952).
+In 1950, she was cast as Ruth (the girlfriend of Deputy Roscoe, played by veteran western film star Roscoe Ates) on The Marshal of Gunsight Pass.

 In 1954, Sterling was nominated for an Academy Award and won a Golden Globe Award for Best Supporting Actress for her performance in The High and the Mighty.
-Later that year, she travelled to Britain to play the role of Julia in the first film version of George Orwell's 1984, despite being several months pregnant at the time.
+Later that year, she travelled to Britain to play the role of Julia in the 1956 version of George Orwell's 1984 despite being several months pregnant at the time.
 During the following years, she appeared regularly in films.
 Some of her appearances on American television series include the title character in "The Annie Griffith Story" on Wagon Train in 1959 and "The Selena Hartnell Story" in 1961; and during the 1960s, guest-starring role on Riverboat, her performance as Dianne Jordan in a 1960 Bonanza episode ("The Blood Line"), her portrayal of Nurse Murdoch in the 1963 episode "Millions of Faces" on ABC's Breaking Point, and her performance in the 1967 episode "Eleven Miles to Eden" of NBC's The Road West.
-In late 1968, Sterling began portraying the conniving "Miss Foss" on The Guiding Light.
+In late 1968, Sterling began portraying the conniving Miss Foss on The Guiding Light.
 After performing in the 1969 film The Minx, she curtailed her appearances in films and on television but continued to work on stage.
-She did, however, return to television in 1979 to portray the wife of President Herbert Hoover in Backstairs at the White House, and in 1981 Sterling made her last film appearance playing Walter Matthau's wife in the First Monday in October.
+She did, however, return to television in 1979 to portray the wife of President Herbert Hoover in Backstairs at the White House, and in 1981, Sterling made her last film appearance playing Walter Matthau's wife in the First Monday in October.